Semantic Search & Knowledge Graph: How Google Understands Meaning

 After theory comes practice.
 Here are concrete steps to optimize your website for semantic search:

-1. Topics instead of Keywords
+1. Topics Instead of Keywords

 Stop thinking in individual keywords, think in topic clusters.
 A cluster consists of a Pillar Page (comprehensive overview) and multiple cluster content pieces (deep dives).
 This article is part of such a cluster on the topic “Google Algorithm.”
 Internal linking connects all parts and signals thematic cohesion to Google.
+A detailed guide to building such clusters can be found in Hub-and-Spoke Model: How to Build Topical Authority.

 2. Semantic Keyword Research